Marinos33/ScriptExecutor/README.md

 First, click on "Add Program" to add a game to the list of software to observe.

-Then, add the name of the software, the exe file to observe (either type directly the name of the software or find it with the file explorer) and finally, write the code you want to run.
+Then, add the name of the software, the exe file to observe (either type directly the name of the software or find it with the file explorer) then write the code you want to run and finally, choose whether you want to run it on shutdown of the program, when the progam is launched or both.

-Once this is done, the code you have previusly typed will run accordingly to your wish.
+Once this is done, the code you have previously typed will run accordingly to your wish.

 The app stays in system tray if you close it with the cross on the top-right.